 Kingdom Hearts isn't immune to this.
 We have the white haired Riku, all of Xenahort's variations, and, while not relevant to the plot, Sephiroth).
 Zexion, Saix, and Aqua all have blue hair.
 And last but not least, Marluxia has pink hair!

-The Gria race from Final Fantasy Tactics A2 have four assortments of hair colors, depending on the class.
-For the allies, red for Ravagers, blue for Hunters, green for Raptors, and purple for Geomancers.
+The Gria race from Final Fantasy Tactics A2 have four assortments of hair colors, depending on the class: red for Ravagers, blue for Hunters, green for Raptors, and purple for Geomancers.

 Final Fantasy.
 The graphics of the original game don't allow for much in the way of zaniness (with the exception of the Red Mage's white hair and, in early versions, the Thief's blue hair), but Amano's original artwork and FMVs in the later remakes of the game have the Warrior/Knight character with silver/white/grey hair.

 From Final Fantasy II, there's Firion, with white hair as a young man, Maria and her indigo hair, Leon and his blue hair, and Leila with either blue or violet hair.

 Luneth in the DS remake of Final Fantasy III has silver-gray hair despite being a teenager.
 Desch has blue hair in the same remake.

 Terra from Final Fantasy VI has either green or blonde hair, depending on whether you believe the sprites or artwork.
 Dissidia splits the difference by giving her blonde hair in the main costume and green hair in her alternate costume.
 Setzer's also got a headful of white/silver hair, due to (possibly) being albino.
 Lastly, although Amano draws him as a blond, Locke's game sprites and portraits have dull grey hair.
 And her overworld sprite also resembled Bulma from Dragon Ball because of the hair color.